dackerman/asana-mytasks-sorter/README.md

 Asana Tasks Sorter is a sleek, Go-powered CLI tool that pulls your Asana tasks and displays them in a clean, organized format.
 It's like having your Asana dashboard in your terminal - perfect for productivity-obsessed developers who want to check their tasks without leaving their command line.

-Vibe-coded from scratch with ✨good vibes only✨, this tool connects to the Asana API to fetch your tasks, respecting their project sections, due dates, and notes - all in a minimalist display that sparks joy.
+Vibe-coded from scratch with ✨good vibes only✨, this tool connects to the Asana API to fetch your tasks, respecting their project sections and due dates - all in a minimalist display that sparks joy.

 ## ✨ Features